Special feature: Easily understand air pollution

 10. What are the recommendations of the World Health Organization (WHO)?

-In 2005, the WHO established guidelines, also called "information and recommendation threshold".
+In 2005, the WHO established guidelines, also called “information and recommendation thresholds”.
 This concerns air pollution and the limitation of pollutant emissions.

-The World Health Organization has conducted numerous studies showing that air pollution is a major environmental health problem affecting low, middle and high income countries alike.
+The World Health Organization has conducted numerous studies showing that air pollution is a major environmental health problem affecting low, middle and high income countries.

-The 2005 WHO Air Quality Guidelines provide general recommendations on threshold values for the main air pollutants that pose health risks.
+The 2005 WHO Air Quality Guidelines provide general recommendations for threshold values for major air pollutants that pose health risks.

-Thus, the limit values to be observed for each of the main pollutants are as follows:
+Therefore, the limit values to be respected for each of the main pollutants are as follows:

 • Fine particulate matter (PM2.5)